Skip to content

 What you will learn?

-• Negotiate a clear role and well-defined responsibilities for the gender focal point.
+• Negotiate clear roles and well-defined responsibilities for gender focal points.

 • Conduct desk-based gender and diversity analysis of the country, context or area of operation.